Repairing a Daktronics 7-Segment Scoreboard

 The first thing anyone should do in this situation is to check the repair manual, so thats what I did.
 Hidden at the very end of the pdf was this:

 Not too helpful, but I can tell there are 14 LEDs per segment, and 98 per digit.
 The removed modules confirmed what the manual said.
-Curiously, each segment has two chains of seven LEDs (this is because if one fails, an incorrect digit wont be displayed).
+Curiously, each segment has two separate chains of seven LEDs (this likely because if one chain fails, an incorrect digit wont be displayed).

 There are no published specifications for the modules so I probed around and came up with these: